 The Nomination and Remuneration Committee (NRC) is responsible for making recommendations to the Board in relation to new appointments to the Board and/or its Committees.

-In forming its recommendation to the Board, the NRC will assess fitness and propriety of the proposed new Director and conduct appropriate background checks including character assessment, experience, education, criminal record and bankruptcy history.
+The NRC or its nominated delegates, undertake the selection and interview process for potential candidates and in forming its recommendation to the Board, the NRC will assess fitness and propriety of the proposed new Director and conduct appropriate background checks including character assessment, experience, education, criminal record and bankruptcy history.

-In accordance with our Constitution, a Director appointed by the Board must stand for re-election by shareholders at the next Annual General Meeting (AGM).
+In accordance with the Company's Constitution, a Director appointed by the Board must stand for re-election by shareholders at the next Annual General Meeting (AGM).
 The following information is provided about a candidate standing for election or re-election as a Director in the AGM's Notice of Meeting to assist shareholders to make an informed decision on the vote for that candidate:

 - Date of appointment and tenure;

-- · Profession and employment history;
+- Profession and employment history;

 - Other material directorships held;

-- · A statement as to whether or not the Board considers that the candidate will qualify as an independent Director; and
+- A statement as to whether or not the Board considers that the candidate will qualify as an independent Director; and

 - The Board's recommendation as to whether or not to re-elect the candidate.